Belgium–Poland relations: World War II

 Some Polish POWs were held by the Germans in forced labour camps in German-occupied Belgium, e.g. in Elsenborn.
 Some Polish POWs from POW camps and forced labour subcamps in western Germany escaped to German-occupied Belgium, and then either further fled to France, Spain or Britain to join the Polish Armed Forces in the West or joined the Secret Army Belgian resistance organization and the Polish Armed Forces when they had already reached Belgium with the Western Front.

 The 1st Polish Armoured Division liberated parts of Belgium from German occupation in 1944, including the cities of Ypres and Tielt.
 General Stanisław Maczek became an honorary citizen of almost every Flemish town he liberated, and multiple squares and streets were named after either him or his soldiers.
 In 2024, a museum dedicated to Stanisław Maczek and his soldiers was opened in Roeselare.

 After the war, some 9,000 Poles returned from Belgium to Poland.

+Trade

+From 2010 to 2022, there was an increase in the value of trade of goods between Belgium and Poland, followed by a slight decline from 2022 to 2024.
+From 2010 to 2018 and in 2021, the trade balance was positive for Belgium, while in 2019–2020 and 2022–2024 it was positive for Poland.
+In 2024, Belgian exports of goods to Poland reached a value of approximately €7.574 billion, while Polish exports of goods to Belgium reached a value of approximately €7.785 billion.

+Since 2014, Polish exports of services to Belgium have significantly exceeded Belgian exports of services to Poland.
+In 2022, the value of Polish exports of services to Belgium amounted to approximately €1.920 billion, while the value of Belgian exports of services to Poland amounted to approximately €1.465 billion.